 The Transportation Plan (Plan), incorporated as part of the larger Vision2030 Strategic Plan, provides a roadmap for moving North Richland Hills transportation system into the next generation as the community continues to grow and mature.
-As an update to the City's 2007 Thoroughfare Plan, the Plan takes the step forward to incorporate all road users - people driving, walking, bicycling, and riding transit - to balance the various needs.
+As an update to the City's 2007 Thoroughfare Plan, the Plan takes the step forward to incorporate all of the modes of travel available in North Richland Hills - driving, walking, bicycling, and riding transit - to balance the various needs.